About SAAM

 Husky Union Building (HUB) North Ballroom, 4001 E Stevens Way NE, Seattle, WA 98195

-Join us in supporting survivors and ending sexual and gender-based violence with our empowering keynote and student speakers, an inspiring student-created art exhibit, and a beautiful candlelight vigil honoring survivors.
+Join us in supporting survivors and helping to end sexual and gender-based violence with our empowering keynote and student speakers, an inspiring student-created art exhibit, and a beautiful candlelight vigil honoring survivors.
 Learn about resources available for survivors and how you can make a difference.
-FREE food and refreshments provided.
+For fraternity and sorority members, this event counts towards your IPV recognition requirement.
+FREE dinner and refreshments are provided.

 Please RSVP by Friday, April 18th so we can have accurate count for food, refreshments, and seating.